Registration and Login

 How do I begin using ALEKS?

-If you have taken your initial assessment, learn how to access your ALEKS Prep and Learning Module.
+If you have taken your initial assessment, you should have a handout explaining how to access ALEKS Prep and Learning.

-If you have not taken your initial proctored assessment, you do not have official ALEKS access yet.
-Register for a Math Placement Test as early as possible so that you can take full advantage of allowable ALEKS retesting following your initial test.
-See a trial version of ALEKS, to gain limited access to that resource.
+If you have not taken your initial proctored test, you do not have ALEKS access yet.
+Register for a Math Placement Test as early as possible so you can take full advantage of allowable ALEKS retesting following your initial test.

 Tip: Do not purchase your own version of ALEKS to use for Wright State University testing.
 You may only use our official Wright State Testing Services subscription of ALEKS to earn an official score!